padl.dumptools.symfinder

 - padl.dumptools.symfinder.find_in_ipython(var_name: str, i: int = 0) Tuple[str, _ast.AST]

-Find the piece of code that assigned a value to the variable with name var_name in the ipython history.
+- Find the piece of code that assigned a value to the variable with name var_name in the ipython history. - Parameters

 - Returns